kantv-ai/.github/profile/README.md

-this is personal learning project, pls refer to:
+this is a personal learning project, pls refer to:

 project kantv: https://github.com/kantv-ai/kantv （AI subtitle for English online-TV, on-device LLM inference, powered by whisper.cpp + FFmpeg)